 And, if all that isn’t enough, they are fairly easy to plan.
 Sure, making them into a grand event (like the one I recently planned) is nice, but there’s no reason you can’t go simple, or at least start simple, which is what this article is about.

-A simple hackathon does not have judging, prizes or a presentation party.
+Simple hackathons do not have judging, prizes or a presentation party.
 It likely won’t have a preceding pitch fest either.
-Below I’ve outlined seven simple steps to getting your first hackathon off the ground – and some tips for getting the buy-in you’ll need for success.
+Below I’ve outlined seven simple steps to getting your first hackathons off the ground – and some tips for getting the buy-in you’ll need for success.